Skip to main content

 • SAMHSA Opioid Overdose Prevention TOOLKIT URL

+Download the article at the highlighted link.
 Read the content under the heading " STRATEGIES TO PREVENT OVERDOSE DEATHS " on page 2-3.
 (7 minutes)

 SAMHSA - 2018